In the pre-colonial era, African countries adopted their own means of exchange. For instance, in Nigeria, there was trade by barter system.

 Final thought:

-On the global scene, less than 5 of the African currencies perform fairly well.
-Within the continent, the Tunisian dinar and Libyan Dinar remain the strongest,
+In the global scene, less than 5 of the African currencies perform fairly well.
+Within the continent, Libyan Dinar remains the strongest,

-For instance, just 10K Libyan Dinar will fetch you N160,4035.07 in Nigerian currency.
+For instance, just 10K Libyan Dinar will fetch you N2,834,200 in Nigeria.
 This doesn’t mean that the Naira is the weakest on the continent, but its economic strength hasn’t shown any significant power in its currency.